 - Patrons who return equipment in this period will have fees waived.

 - To pay, stop by the Malley Center Front Desk during business hours and let them know you have a charge to pay or equipment to return.
-Fine invoices are located in Will Call under the person’s last name at the Front Desk.
+Charge forms are located in Will Call under the person’s last name at the Front Desk.

 - Campus Recreation accepts cash, check, Visa, or MasterCard for payment.